AVUS

 The Automobil-Verkehrs- und Übungsstraße ('Automobile traffic and training road'), known as AVUS (/de/), is a public road in Berlin, Germany.
 Opened in 1921, it was also used as a motor racing circuit until 1998.
 Today, the AVUS forms the northern part of the Bundesautobahn 115.
 It hosted several pre-World War II races and one Formula One World Championship race - the 1959 German Grand Prix.

 Circuit

 The highway is located in the southwestern districts of Berlin, linking the Stadtring at the Funkturm junction in Charlottenburg with Nikolassee.
 It runs through the Grunewald forest along the historic Königsweg road from Charlottenburg to Potsdam and the parallel Berlin-Blankenheim railway line.

-While normal for a road, it is unusually shaped for a race track as it is essentially two long straights in the form of a dual carriageway, with a hairpin corner at each end.
+It is unusually shaped for a race track as it is essentially two long straights in the form of a dual carriageway, with a hairpin corner at each end.
 The north curve featured a steep banking from 1937 to 1967.
 While the original layout was 19.569 km long, the southern turn was moved several times, to shorten the track to 8.300 km, then 8.109 km without the banking, 4.879 km and finally 2.639 km.